-- 310.1 A professional accountant in business has a professional obligation to comply with the fundamental principles.
+310.1 A professional accountant in business has a professional obligation to comply with the fundamental principles.
 There may be times, however, when their responsibilities to an employing organisation and the professional obligations to comply with the fundamental principles are in conflict.
 Ordinarily, a professional accountant in business should support the legitimate and ethical objectives established by the employer and the rules and procedures drawn up in support of those objectives.
-Nevertheless, where compliance with the fundamental principles is threatened, a professional accountant in business must consider a response to the circumstances. - 310.2 As a consequence of responsibilities to an employing organisation, a professional accountant in business may be under pressure to act or behave in ways that could directly or indirectly threaten compliance with the fundamental principles.
+Nevertheless, where compliance with the fundamental principles is threatened, a professional accountant in business must consider a response to the circumstances.

+310.2 As a consequence of responsibilities to an employing organisation, a professional accountant in business may be under pressure to act or behave in ways that could directly or indirectly threaten compliance with the fundamental principles.
 Such pressure may be explicit or implicit; it may come from a supervisor, manager, director or another individual within the employing organisation.
-A professional accountant in business may face pressure to: - Act contrary to law or regulation. - Act contrary to technical or professional standards.
+A professional accountant in business may face pressure to:

-- Facilitate unethical or illegal earnings management strategies. - Lie to, or otherwise intentionally mislead (including misleading by remaining silent) others, in particular:

-The auditors of the employing organisation; or

-Regulators.

-• Issue, or otherwise be associated with, a financial or non-financial report that materially misrepresents the facts, including statements in connection with, for example:

-The financial statements:
+- Act contrary to law or regulation. - Act contrary to technical or professional standards. - Facilitate unethical or illegal earnings management strategies. - Lie to, or otherwise intentionally mislead (including misleading by remaining silent) others, in particular: - The auditors of the employing organisation: or 0 - 0 Regulators. - Issue, or otherwise be associated with, a financial or non-financial report that materially misrepresents the facts, including statements in connection with, for example: - The financial statements: 0 - Tax compliance: 0 - o Legal compliance; or - Reports required by securities regulators.
+0

-Tax compliance;

-Legal compliance; or

-Reports required by securities regulators.

-- 310.3 The significance of threats arising from such pressures, such as intimidation threats should be evaluated and, if they are other than clearly insignificant, safeguards should be considered and applied as necessary to eliminate them or reduce them to an acceptable level.
-Such safeguards may include: - Obtaining advice where appropriate from within the employing organisation, an independent professional advisor or the Institute (see Section 1 of this Code). - The existence of a formal dispute resolution process within the employing organisation. - Seeking legal advice.
+310.3 The significance of threats arising from such pressures, such as intimidation threats should be evaluated and, if they are other than clearly insignificant^{}, safeguards should be considered and applied as necessary to eliminate them or reduce them to an acceptable level.
+Such safeguards may include:

+- Obtaining advice where appropriate from within the employing organisation, an independent professional advisor or the Institute (see paragraphs 1.16 to 1.19 of this Code). - The existence of a formal dispute resolution process within the employing organisation. - Seeking legal advice.